Skip to main content

 Results vary based on individual health history, habits, and goals.
 GLP-1 medications work gradually — most changes build over weeks and months, not days.

 Early weeks — most individuals notice changes in appetite first: feeling full sooner, fewer cravings, less interest in snacking.
-Some experience this within days; others more gradually.
-Both patterns are normal.

 If you're not seeing changes yet — a slower start does not mean the protocol isn't working.
 GLP-1 medications act on hormonal pathways that take time to influence appetite, behavior, and body composition.
 Your clinician evaluates both your reported experience and overall progress.